Some Subtle Concepts in Fundamental Physics: Equations vs. Reality

-In curved space-time, the real world certainly has one and only one unified cosmic time and a simultaneous hypersurface orthogonal to the time coordinate.
-The global simultaneity is just valid in this coordinate system.
-The Cosmic Microwave Background Radiation proves the existence of such coordinate system.
-Theoretically, for any smooth Lorentz manifold, such coordinate system exists locally, which is the so called Gaussian normal coordinate system\cite{Wald}.
-So the covariance of the physical laws does not contradict the existence of a special coordinate system for the real world.
+In curved space-time, the realistic world also has unique unified cosmic time and a simultaneous hypersurface related to the time coordinate.
+The global simultaneity is just valid in the coordinate system relatively static to the Cosmic Microwave Background Radiation, which forms the uniform cosmic time\cite{quat}.
+So the covariance of the physical laws does not contradict the existence of a special coordinate system for the realistic world.

-The lack of universal simultaneity is related to the approximation of the classical mechanics\cite{gu1}, because the classical energy and momentum of a particle is defined as the spatial integrals of some N\"other's charges, which require the hyperplane with simultaneity.
-The electric charge is special, which is exactly conserved in all coordinate system for each spinor due to gauge invariance, but the momentum of the spinors can be exactly calculated in all coordinate system only if the spinors take eigenstate, because in this case the N\"other's charge becomes time independent, otherwise the exchange of energy-momentum exists.
+The lack of universal simultaneity is related to the approximation of the classical mechanics\cite{gu1}, because the classical energy and momentum of a particle are defined as the spatial integrals of some N\"other's charges, which require the hyperplane with simultaneity.
+The electric charge is special, which is exactly conserved in all coordinate system for each spinor due to gauge invariance, but the momentum of the spinors can be exactly calculated in all coordinate system only if the spinors take energy eigenstate, because in this case the N\"other's charge becomes time independent, otherwise the exchange of energy-momentum with environment exists.
 The Lorentz transformation, the time dilation and length contraction are just a local effects.
 The proper time of a moving particle is $\tau=\int_0^t\sqrt{1-v^2(t)}dt$, even if the motion is accelerating.